earlyspark/korean-baby-meals/README.md

 # Korean Baby Meals

 A comprehensive toddler recipe website focused on Korean and Asian cuisine for children 12+ months old.
-Features intelligent ingredient-based search, practical filters for real-world toddler feeding situations, and an admin interface for recipe management with SEO-preserving URL redirects.
+Features intelligent ingredient-based search, practical filters for real-world toddler feeding situations, and an admin interface for recipe management.

 ## 🌟 Features